jmsardain/graphRAG/README.md

-# Graph-RAG for Scientifixc Q&A
+# Graph-RAG for Scientific Q&A

 This project implements a hybrid graph + retrieval augmented generation for answering question over scientific papers on arXiv.